ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 * How to visualize a two-feature Multiple Linear Regression model as a **3D regression plane**.
 * How to generate synthetic regression datasets using `make_regression`.
 * How to use the Scikit-learn **Diabetes dataset** for a regression problem.
+* Why understanding the **assumptions of Linear Regression** is important before interpreting a model.
+* What **Linear Relationship** means in the context of Linear Regression.
+* What **Multicollinearity** is and why it can affect regression models.
+* How **VIF** can be used to investigate Multicollinearity.
+* Why **Normality of Residuals** is an important assumption.
+* What **Homoscedasticity** means and why constant residual variance matters.
+* Why **No Autocorrelation of Residuals** is important for independent observations.
+* How model evaluation involves not only measuring performance but also checking whether the assumptions behind the model are reasonably satisfied.
 * How to use **Plotly** for interactive 3D regression visualizations.

 ---